CMSuisse/Maturaarbeit/README.md

 # Maturaarbeit
-Scripts that were used for my matriculation project at the Kantonsschule Glarus
+Scripts and files that were used for my matriculation project at the Kantonsschule Glarus